 “We know that delay in treatment can lead to worse outcomes, but unfortunately many people experience significant delays of months or even years between the onset of symptoms and initiation of treatment,” she said.
 “Detection and intervention before psychosis develops, when individuals are at clinical high risk for psychosis, may allow us to postpone or even prevent the transition to psychosis and improve individuals’ clinical and functional outcomes.”

 Justin T. Baker, MD, PhD, scientific director of the McLean Institute for Technology in Psychiatry and director of the Laboratory for Functional Neuroimaging and Bioinformatics at McLean, described the AMP Schizophrenia partnership as an “opportunity for focused research” that will build on work that McLean has been engaged in for many years.
-“For the past two decades, researchers and clinicians in McLean’s Center of Excellence in Psychotic Disorders and the Schizophrenia and Bipolar Disorder Research Program, under the direction of Dost Öngür, MD, PhD, have been engaged in pioneering work to understand both the causes and optimal treatments to assist individuals in the early phases of psychotic illnesses,” he reported.
+“For the past two decades, researchers and clinicians in McLean’s Division of Psychotic Disorders and the Schizophrenia and Bipolar Disorder Research Program, under the direction of Dost Öngür, MD, PhD, have been engaged in pioneering work to understand both the causes and optimal treatments to assist individuals in the early phases of psychotic illnesses,” he reported.